 During First STEP, you are welcome to wear comfortable clothes.
 Most of the day is spent in the University Center.
 There are campus tours available to families wishing to get a more personalized glimpse of the campus.
 Depending on the weather conditions, you may want to dress accordingly (e.g. an umbrella is always a good idea on those rainy days).
 We want your experience at First STEP to be both enjoyable and comfortable, so bringing a light jacket or sweater if rooms are chilly is a great idea as well.

-Orientation events take place in the University Center on the corner of Henderson Street and Normal Avenue and parking is provided at the designated orientation parking lot at the corner of Henerson Street and Broadway.
-There is very limited parking in a Visitor Parking Lot right across from the University but that space usually fills up quickly.
+Orientation events take place in the University Center on the corner of Henderson Street and Normal Avenue and parking is provided at the designated orientation parking lot at the corner of Henderson Street and Broadway.
+Additionally, there is very limited parking in a Visitor Parking Lot right across from the University, but that space usually fills up quickly.
 Make sure to diplay the provided permit!
 If you did not receive it, see the Orientation parking attendant, or any Orientation Leader.
-If for some reason you receive a parking ticket during the day of First STEP, simply notify one fo the Student Orientation Leaders or a member of the Orientation Staff.
+If for some reason you receive a parking ticket during the day of First STEP, simply notify one of the Orientation Leaders or a member of the Orientation Staff.
 We will be more than happy to take it!

-First STEP starts at about 8 a.m. and lasts until approximately 5 p.m.
+First STEP starts promptly at 9 a.m. and lasts until approximately 5 p.m.
 Times will vary depending on advising times.
 Optional tours are available at the end of the day for students and guests who are interested in seeing the campus.
 Those tours do include a stop at the residence halls!

 Absolutely!
 We have refreshments throughout the day.
-When you arrive in the morning, you will find donuts and beverages available while you are waiting for the sessions to begin.
+When you arrive in the morning, you will find a light, continental-style breakfast and beverages available while you are waiting for the sessions to begin.
 At lunch, you have the choice of tuna, turkey, or ham sandwiches with chips, pasta salad, and fresh-baked cookies.
 Sodas and water will be provided.
 Through the remainder of the day, additional snacks and beverages will also be provided.

 By the end of the day, students will have a class schedule in your hands!
-During our Pre-Advising Session during the day, students learn about the University Studies system, class requirements, and other useful information about a student's first-semester schedule!
-During that session, students will have a listing of all the classes offered during the fall semester as well as a lesson on how to read the listings.
-After absorbing the information and browsing some of the information provided in the handbook and via the student Portal, students will have an opportunity to meet with their advisor, to tailor the student's schedule to his or her specific needs.
+During our Jumpstart and Advising sessions, students learn about the University Studies system, class requirements, and other useful information about a student's first-semester schedule!
+After absorbing the information and browsing some of the information provided in the handbook and via the student Portal, students will have an opportunity to work with their advisor, to tailor their partially-developed schedule to their individual needs.

 It is difficult to predict which classes will be available during your First STEP visit, but there are a variety of courses from which a student can choose.
 Departments will open new class sections if they see an overwhelming demand for certain classes.
 While there may be a greater range of class options at earlier sessions, students will still be allotted the chance to develop a schedule, which meets the student's needs.

 The advisors will consider any earned college credit form high school or any other institution when the student is creating his or her schedule.
-To ensure the advisors have the information they need, it is important the student report all credit they will have during the registration process, and bring a copy of his or her transcript to First STEP.
+To ensure the advisors have the information they need, it is important the student report all credit they will have during the registration process, and bring a copy of their transcript to First STEP.
 Doing so will ensure that the advisors can help place students in the appropriate classes.
 First and foremost, students should have earned credit transferred to Southeast as soon as possible.
 If you have a question about what a course may transfer to at Southeast, you can go to the Transfer Course Conversion page.

 You will still get classes even if you enroll during the summer months.
 Although, you may not have as many options in terms of classes, times, and sections.
 We encourage you to sign up for a First STEP at your earliest convenience!

 There are several different resources available to you.
-Of course, you can always speak with the staff in the Office of New Student Programs!
+Of course, you can always speak with the staff in New Student Programs!